plone/training/docs/mastering-plone/volto_talkview.md

 export { TalkView };
 ```

-This is a common practice and allows us to import the new view component as `import { TalkView } from './components';` instead of `import { TalkView } from './components/Views/Talk';`.
+This is a common practice and allows to import the new view component as `import { TalkView } from './components';` instead of `import { TalkView } from './components/Views/Talk';`.

 Now register the new component as the default view for `talks` in {file}`packages/volto-ploneconfig/src/index.js`.